 Sometimes you need to lose now to win later

-An important factor to consider is that when the cost of labour exceeds the cost of automation, or there’s a perceived risk of dire consequences that outweighs the cost of automation, unemployment rises.
+An important factor to consider is that when the cost of labour exceeds the cost of automation, or there’s a perceived risk of dire consequences that outweigh the cost of automation, unemployment rises.
 Whilst these realities can be disregarded by trade unions and socialistic groupings, they are nonetheless a fact of life that will escape no economy.
 It's only when there is no bread on the table that we gain hindsight.

 In South Africa, the lack of investment in intelligent business solutions and statutory protection of industry has impacted more people than has been conceded.
 Ironically, this has undoubtedly driven costs upwards making automation appealing.
 The worst of the automation on a national scale is probably behind us, but now offering employment comes at a risk.
 It has become prudent to consider all alternatives before embarking on recruitment.
 Therefore, the time has come to address the current socio-economic imbalance versus future gain.
 After all, in 2020 alone there has been a substantial increase in the use of technology, at a rate of adoption that could have taken another few years were it not for the coronavirus.
 This presents opportunities to embrace the future - that is closer than it once was.
 Focusing purely on what’s best for a company or industry can seem like choosing to profit over people.
 But if we don’t invest 100% in what does work today, eventually, the unemployed will become an overwhelming challenge that no responsible country can afford.

-“Technology solutions like BuzzApex are brought to the market because it provides workable solutions that help the business community to streamline their operations and ensure that they have the controls in place to help each other and navigate the challenges ahead.
+“Technology solutions like BuzzApex are brought to the market because they provide workable solutions that help the business community to streamline their operations and ensure that they have the controls in place to help each other and navigate the challenges ahead.
 This kind of technology will not only propel business success but future-proof companies, resulting in positive employment stats.
 This business-first approach must be replicated across the country because ultimately, it benefits all,“ concludes Radmore.